pielco11/DOT/README.md

 ## Latest update
 - Added the entity to the configuration seed;
 - New data is ready to come.
-- Feb 20, about 23:30: service under maintenance
+- Feb 20, about 23:30 CET: service under maintenance

 ## Contact